-By default, new Direct Mail projects that you create are saved on your Mac.
-If you have a paid Direct Mail account, however, you can move your projects into the cloud.
+New Direct Mail projects that you create are saved on your Mac by default.
+However, if you have a paid Direct Mail account, you can move your projects into the cloud.
 Some of the benefits of moving your project into the cloud include:

 - Worry-free backups.
 We take care of making sure your data is safe and sound.